sawaloneman/subliminal_audio/README.md

 is supplied, the script launches the standard YouTube OAuth consent flow so you can log in and approve uploads before the automation proceeds.

+When using either AI-driven option you can now set an affirmation theme.
+The agent threads this theme through the OpenAI prompts so the generated affirmations, metadata, and thumbnail direction align with the creative goal.

 If your Streamlit module or generator function are named differently, export `STREAMLIT_APP_MODULE` and/or `STREAMLIT_GENERATOR_NAME` so the automation agent can import the correct callable.
 When unset, it searches common module names